toniliu672/wsl-setup-for-laravel/readme.md

 ## Notes

-- Always use `--host=0.0.0.0` when running Laravel server to access from Windows browser
-- WSL2 automatically forwards ports to Windows
+- WSL2 automatically forwards ports to Windows (no need for --host=0.0.0.0)
 - Use `~/projects` directory for all development projects
 - SSH keys are user-specific, generate for each user
 - phpMyAdmin requires proper PHP extensions to function
+- Use Tab completion for faster navigation: `cd ~/proj<TAB>`
+- If getting PHP extension errors, install all required extensions with the commands in troubleshooting section